dlaub3/blog/go/practical-golang-primer.md

 ## Language Features

 - go is a compiled language.
-It is based on C langauge families.
+It is based on C language families.
-- go tool can run without precompiling
+- go tool can run without pre-compiling
-- compiling produces os specific executables
+- compiling produces OS specific executables
 - statically typed
 - object oriented with interfaces
 - supports polymorphism with interfaces